Still have questions? Leave a comment

 #4 Use a readable font style and size

 Now consider font size: If your text is tiny, people will struggle to read it.
 If it’s too big, you’ll be unnecessarily adding to your page count and printing costs.
 So, you should choose a standard, easily readable font style with a moderate size.
 An 11- or 12-point standard font such as Arial or Times New Roman is always a safe bet.
+For chapter headings, you might consider using a fancy font to add a decorative touch, but ensure it doesn’t compromise readability.

 The genre of your book also determines the ideal font.
-Times New Roman and Garamond are widely used in fiction books while Arial and Helvetica are popular in nonfiction books.
+Times New Roman and Garamond are widely used in fiction books, while Arial and Helvetica are popular in nonfiction books.
 So do your research before you choose your font!

 #5 Format your text